 - e.
 Targets: Where appropriate, objectives should be translated into numerical targets with measurable outcomes-based milestones as part of the fees, investments and targets document. - f.
 Whole provider approach: A description of how staff from departments and services across the provider are led and engaged to ensure that its students are supported to access, succeed in and progress from their time at the provider. - g.
 Student consultation: A plan should demonstrate how students have had the opportunity to express their views about the content of the plan before it was submitted for approval, and what steps were taken as a result. - h.
 Evaluation of the plan: An outline of how a provider will strengthen and undertake evaluation of the activities delivered through its plan, including plans for publication of that evaluation. - i.
 Investment: Investment information alongside each intervention.
 Information about a provider's investment in financial support for students and research and evaluation in the fees, investments and targets document. - j.
-Provision of information to students: How prospective students will be provided with information about the fees they will be charged for the duration of their course.
+Provision of information to students: How prospective students will be provided with clear and accessible information about the fees they will be charged for the duration of their course.
 It must also set out how a provider will inform students about any financial support to which they are entitled and the level of financial support students will be offered in each year of study.
 We expect this information to include the eligibility criteria for this support. - k.
-Annex A: Assessment of performance: A provider is expected to set out the elements of its assessment of performance that were used to identify the risks to equality of opportunity the plan will address.
+Annex A: Further information and analysis relating to the identification and prioritisation of key risks to equality of opportunity: A provider is expected to briefly explain its approach to conducing an assessment of performance and set out the elements of its assessment of performance that were used to identify the risks to equality of opportunity the plan will address.
 Only those elements that directly relate to the identified risks need be included: the OfS does not require the inclusion in the plan of all the analysis a provider has undertaken.
-However, we may request additional information where that is considered appropriate.
+However, we may request additional information where that is considered appropriate. - Annex B: Further information that sets out the rationale, assumptions and evidence base for each intervention strategy that is included in the access and participation plan: A provider may provide further information to underpin each intervention strategy.